Jobs Paying $3 Million Per Week Swell, Fueled by Trump Tax Favors for Big Business

 These pay figures illustrate a long-term trend, heavily influenced by federal government policy, to restrain wages paid to the vast majority and to focus pay increases at the top, especially Congressional antipathy to unions.
 Without unions, workers have little to no bargaining power.

-The bosses hold Executive Class jobs—which DCReport defines as those paying $1 million or more.
+The bosses hold Executive Class jobs—which DCReport defines as those paying $1 million or more in wages.
 Million dollar and up positions are the fasted growing jobs in America both in growth rate and pay.
 And the rate of growth is accelerating.

 Over the last three decades the Executive Class grew 325%, ten times the growth in the overall workforce, which increased 33%.